DanielF2002/PHP_team18/README.md

 - Form 1 (Created By Xin FENG): Form Name: Restaurant infomation, Link to the related code file (github) | Link to the form (shell.hamk.fi). | Validations Applied
 - Form 2 (Created By Xin FENG): Form Name: Restaurant modification, Link to the related code file (github) | Link to the form (shell.hamk.fi). | Validations Applied
 - Form 3 (Created By Jin LU): Form Name: Reservation, Link to the related code file (github) | Link to the form (shell.hamk.fi). | Validations Applied
+- Form 4 (Created By Jin LU): Form Name: Booking modification, Link to the related code file (github) | Link to the form (shell.hamk.fi). | Validations Applied
-- Form 4 (Created By Mu ZHAO): Form Name: Feedback, Link to the related code file (github) | Link to the form (shell.hamk.fi). | Validations Applied
+- Form 5 (Created By Mu ZHAO): Form Name: Feedback, Link to the related code file (github) | Link to the form (shell.hamk.fi). | Validations Applied
-- Form 5 (Created By Xingxing WANG): Form Name: MenuSearch, Link to the related code file (github) | Link to the form (shell.hamk.fi). | Validations Applied
+- Form 6 (Created By Xingxing WANG): Form Name: MenuSearch, Link to the related code file (github) | Link to the form (shell.hamk.fi). | Validations Applied

 ---